rapid7/metasploit-framework/How-to-use-msfvenom.md

 cat payload_file.bin | ./msfvenom -p - -a x86 --platform win -e x86/shikata_ga_nai -f raw
 ```

-This is an example of setting a custom variable for a Java format output:
+* The -f flag: Specifies the format of the payload

+Syntax example:

 ```
-echo AAAA | ./msfvenom -p - -a x86 --platform windows -v myVar -f java
+./msfvenom -p windows/meterpreter/bind_tcp -f exe
 ```

-If you'd like to know all the built-in Metasploit payloads available, you can use the -l flag:
+To see what formats are supported, you can do the following to find out:

 ```
-./msfvenom -l payloads
+./msfvenom --help-formats
 ```

 **How to encode a payload**